EhrmannS/geometr/README.md

 getTable(x = nc_geom, slot = "feat")
 ```

-A `geom` has three attribute tables, one for vertices, one for features and one for groups of features, all of which can be provided with ancilliary information ([description of a geoms data structure](articles/geometr.html#the-class-geom)).
+A `geom` has three attribute tables, one for vertices, one for features and one for groups of features, all of which can be provided with ancilliary information ([details on data structure of a `geom`](articles/geometr.html#the-class-geom)).

 ``` r
 getTable(x = nc_geom, slot = "vert")